 These are hyperlinked, and similar to Pinterest, are clickable to bring up related videos with that tag:

 If there are no hashtags in the title, the first three hashtags in the description will show below the video, above the title:

 Add hashtags sparingly and make sure they’re directly related to your content.
 The more tags you add, the less relevant they become.
 If a video has more than 15, chances are they’ll all be ignored and can even get your video removed from your uploads and/or from search.

 One final note is that YouTube prohibits hashtags that contain hate speech, are unrelated to your content, misleading, sexual, explicit, profane, or meant to harass or humiliate someone.

 There are no absolute answers regarding the best hashtags for your brand.
 A successful hashtag strategy starts with knowing your audience and recognizing what works on each social platform.
 Beyond that, it’s a learning game.
 Learn what works and what doesn’t by experimenting and analyze the results.

 The key thing to remember is that by putting in the time and research, using hashtags can help your brand expand its reach, get more engagement, and gain followers across all social platforms.
-Another way to get more engagement is to create dedicated post-click experiences, learn how to provide 1:1 ad personalization for every audience you have with an Instapage Enterprise demo today.
+Another way to get more engagement is to create dedicated post-click landing pages, learn how to provide 1:1 ad personalization for every audience you have with an Instapage Enterprise demo today.